allnulled/plantomium/docs/REFERENCE.ca.md

 **Receives**:

- - `parameters:Object` - user password and name or email
+ - `parameters:Object` - parameters to change a user password.

+ - `parameters.recovery_token:String` - previous recovery_token of the user.

+ - `parameters.password:String` - new password.

 **Returns**: